Blendify/blender-manual/trunk/blender_docs/manual/physics/baking.rst

 .. note::

-   Most physics simulators in blender use a similar system, but not all have exactly the same settings available.
+   Most physics simulators in Blender use a similar system, but not all have exactly the same settings available.
 All the settings are covered here, but individual physics types may not provide all these options.